stratosphereips/NetSecGameAgents/docs/q-learning.md

 ## Actions Choosing
 All agents choose which actions can be done on each state, so only the possible actions are selected.
 This allows for a 'continually' growing q-table without the need to know all the possible actions in advance.
 Now we even filter that an action in a private IP or Net can only be done from a private IP or Net.
 So no trying to scan ports in a local private IP from a public one (which would never work).

+## Conceptual Agent
+In the current version the qlearning agent implements an early stage of conceptual learning.
+We implemented a function that translates the observation comming from the env to concepts that are general and not dependent on the IPv4 Network octets.
+So now it doesnt matter the exact network where the agent is playing, it will still learn to win.

+For now we only translate Netorks and not IPs.